Skip to content

 Blocked Downgrade detected — lifecycle tasks will not run (manual intervention required)

-AwaitingApproval Supervised upgrade mode — waiting for approval annotation before proceeding
+AwaitingApproval Supervised upgrade mode — waiting for the target-bound approval annotation before proceeding